opengisch/QgisModelBaker-docs/en/user-guide.rst

 Plugin Configuration
 ====================

-To start using the plugin, go to menu Database -> Project Generator -> Settings, where you can set:
+To start using the plugin, go to menu Database -> Model Baker -> Settings, where you can set:

  + **Custom Model Directories**: